phillip-h/todo/README.md

 mouse wheel can be used to scroll up and down in the list.
 Note that mouse scrolling, particulary down scrolling, is a bit finicky and may not work with your terminal.

-!!
-Experimental - pressing 'S' will sort the todo list by name and alphabetical order.
-There is not currently a way to undo the sort

 Todo lists are saved to `~/.todo`.
 By default, the list will be saved any time it is edited.
 If you wish to disable this for some reason,